 Shaitaan VS. Vash, Which one is better?

 Read about Vash on the Popcorn Reviews website.
-If you’re looking for a comparison, research suggests the original had loads of edits with far less violence than Shaitaan.
+If you’re looking for a comparison, Mother of Movies Vash VS Shaitaan article goes though the different endings and some of the finer comparisons as well.

 Shaitaan